Ro (kana)

 Ro (hiragana: ろ, katakana: ロ) (romanised as ro) is one of the Japanese kana, each of which represents one mora.
 The hiragana is written in one stroke, katakana in three.
 Both represent /ja/ and both originate from the Chinese character 呂.
 The Ainu language uses a small ㇿ to represent a final r sound after an o sound (オㇿ or).
-The combination of an R-column kana letter with handakuten ゜ – ろ゚ in hiragana and ロ゚ in katakana – was introduced to represent [lo] in the early 20th century.